kvokka/dtn/README.md

 $ bundle exec rake spec:set_spec_date
 ```

-To run the client you can use the `docker-compose up` (before execution pls fill
+To run windows DTN client you can use the `docker-compose up` (before execution
-in `.env` file with your credentials following the pattern from
+pls fill in `.env` file with your credentials following the pattern from
 [.env.example](https://github.com/kvokka/dtn/blob/master/.env.example))

 ## Contributing